gcentral/Website/content/VIPM/national_instruments_lib_streaming_controller_ip/index.md

 title: "NI Streaming Controller IP"
 externalUrl: https://www.vipm.io/package/national_instruments_lib_streaming_controller_ip
 date: 2016-05-19
-summary: "Some applications require offloading the data from the FPGA in the VST to another device."
+summary: "This IP controls the writing and reading of data to and from FIFOs on the FPGA."
 showSummary: true
 showAuthor: false
 showEdit: false